 My first book, published by Coconut Press in 2014 , is also my favorite book.

-All of the illustrations on this site were created by Krysten Brown for the chapbook Sorry It’s So Small, published by Factory Hollow Press a really long time ago.
+All of the illustrations on this site come from a collaboration with Krysten Brown for the chapbook Sorry It’s So Small, published by Factory Hollow Press a really long time ago.
 It’s super out of print but I could sell you a copy for a lot of money if you really wanted one.

 I’m Lauren Ireland.
 I learned (or whatever) how to write poems from being a person in the world and also from going to UMass Amherst.
 I live in Seattle with my husband and a cat and a big cardboard box full of copies of the following books:

 Plus two chapbooks